benBlueKeller/MIDIspread/README.md

   Using [MIDITime](https://github.com/cirlabs/miditime), a [Google Sheet](https://sheets.google.com), and some instructions MIDIspread makes sound out of spreadsheets

 # Usage
   For MIDIspread to use Google Sheets, a Google account is used to API must be enabled and clients library installed.
+The first two steps in Google's Python Quickstart provide a simple guide.

   - [Step 1](https://developers.google.com/docs/api/quickstart/python#step_1_turn_on_the);